-It might be spring in Australia, but Mid-Autumn Festival starts tomorrow.
-Which means for much of the East Asian diaspora, mooncake season has officially begun.
+It might be spring in Australia, but Mid-Autumn Festival starts on Tuesday September 17.
+Which means for much of the Asian diaspora, mooncake season has officially begun.

 The harvest celebration originated over 2000 years ago and falls on the 15th day of the eighth month in the lunar calendar.
 Friends and families gather, light lanterns and often share mooncakes – a pastry that takes many forms.

-The festival is celebrated in China as well as many Asian countries, and mooncake varieties vary by region.
-They can be baked or unbaked, sweet or savoury, and are traditionally made using wooden moulds (although modern creations are usually made with cookie stamp-like plastic moulds that come in a variety of patterns).
+The festival is celebrated in China and many other Asian countries, and mooncake varieties vary by region.
+They can be sweet or savoury, some are baked, and they’re traditionally made using wooden moulds – although modern creations usually use plastic stamp-like moulds that come in a variety of fancy patterns.

 Hong Kong custard mooncakes

-These treats were created in the Spring Moon Restaurant kitchen at the Hong Kong Peninsula Hotel and first debuted in 1986.
-The custard mooncakes are made using a European-style cookie crust rather than the pastry of Cantonese mooncakes.
+These treats were created in the Spring Moon Restaurant kitchen at the Hong Kong Peninsula Hotel back in 1986.
+Custard mooncakes are made using a European-style cookie crust rather than the pastry of Cantonese mooncakes.

 Joy Jaune

-Pastry chef Joey Leung has been making mooncakes since she was a kid growing up in Hong Kong.
-Leung started making custard mooncakes to sell back in 2020, when the pandemic increased demand for the treats.
-She also makes miso black sesame, Uji hatcha and Uji hojicha mooncakes and recommends warming up the mooncakes before eating so the rich custard melts in your mouth.
+Pastry chef Joey Leung of Preston Market shop Joy Jaune has been making mooncakes since she was a kid growing up in Hong Kong.
+Leung started making salted egg custard mooncakes to sell back in 2020, when the pandemic increased demand for the treats.
+This year, in addition to custard mooncakes, she’s making miso black sesame, Uji matcha and Uji hojicha mooncakes, available to be shipped or picked up from Joy Jaune

 Raya

 Mooncake drops at Raymond Tan’s homey Malaysian bakery on Little Collins Street are almost as sought-after as new Supreme collabs.
-This year, Raya is offering six mooncakes: three Cantonese-style treats and three flaky thousand-layer ones which come in ube mochi, pandan drommekage, and yuzu with peanut candy.
+This year, Raya is offering six mooncakes: three Cantonese-style treats (filled with white lotus and salted egg yolk; Uji matcha and macadamia; and osmanthus pine nuts) and three flaky thousand-layer ones, which come in pandan coconut; red bean lychee; and Dubai pistachio kunafa chocolate, inspired by the viral Dubai chocolate bar.

 Snow-skin mooncakes